For the Adherent of Pop Culture

 There's a large Blue Sun corporate sign behind Book and Kaylee at 22:58 on the DVD.
 The Chinese characters on it also say Blue Sun, Qing Ri.

 Book reveals that he was a shepherd at Southdown Abbey (presumably on Persephone).
-It's not revealed why he chose to leave the abbey.
+It's not revealed why he chose to leave the abbey, other than he wants to walk the world for a while.

 At 24:15 on the DVD, Jayne says, "No ruttin' way."
 Since "rutting" is the mating of ruminant mammals on Earth, Jayne is essentially saying, "No fuckin' way."